 Perisher | Image: Supplied

 Another ski resort for the winter sports fanatics, Perisher is home to four picturesque resort areas in one and 245 hectares of terrain with runs across Perisher Valley, Smiggin Holes, Guthega and Blue Cow.
-Due its size, there are runs for all skill levels and it even has its own Snowsports School.
-Fun experiences the First Tracks experience where you can ride untouched and freshly-groomed runs and the Neon Night Skiing and Boarding.
+Due to its size, there are runs for all skill levels, and it even has its own Snowsports School.
+Fun experiences: the First Tracks experience, where you can ride untouched and freshly-groomed runs, and the Neon Night Skiing and Boarding.

 When it comes to eating out, there are endless options for you to explore.
 Our go-tos include the Man From Snowy River Hotel and the Alpine Inn at Guthega is the ultimate cosy spot on the mountain for hot chocolate and coffee.